-According to linguistics, Eos has been considered the goddess of dawn by both the Sanskrit as well as the Latin culture.
-However, the name and traditions might have changed with time as new cultures started growing but the characteristics remained the same.
+According to linguistics, Eos has been considered the goddess of dawn by both the Sanskrit as well as Latin culture.
+However, the name and traditions might have changed with time as new cultures started growing, but the characteristics remained the same.
 Eos was known as the goddess of dawn as every day she would rise into the sky from the river at the start of each day and would disperse the rays of light.

-Eos was a very popular greek goddess in art and was often associated with feelings of love and desire due to her never-ending desire for young men.
+Eos was a very popular Greek goddess in art and was often associated with feelings of love and desire due to her never-ending desire for young men.
 According to some sources, her unending desire for men was due to a curse given to her by Aphrodite, who was the goddess of love, pleasure, and beauty.
 Eos had many love interests, some of which will be discussed below.